 Join our community

-Students with an aptitude and passion for biology, chemistry and mathematics will feel at home in the GEMS Community.
+Students with an aptitude and passion for biology and the medical field, will feel at home in the GEMS Community.
 Designed to cultivate the innovative leaders of the future, this community gives students the tools for a successful college experience.

-While living together on the same floor, students also learn together in a specialized first-year seminar course led by a dedicated faculty member.
+While living together on the same floor, students also learn together in a specialized first-year seminar course led by a dedicated Faculty Fellow assigned to the RLC.

-- Live with classmates passionate about the science and math field in Sauls Hall.
+- Live with classmates passionate about the science and medical field in Hedgpeth Hall.

 - Take a specialized freshman seminar course through the lens of science.
-For more information about this course, view the syllabus.
+For more information about this course.

 - Develop relationships with fellow students, a Community Mentor and a Faculty Fellow.